munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_HW2.md

 ### 4. Provide a sample architecture diagram of your system.
 ![An architecture diagram of the system!](https://drive.google.com/uc?export=view&id=1eAvIzpoXHF_ahXs64vyJ8TY-_p2IQtFs)
+- The diagram above shows the design of the revision quiz application.
+- CFG students will access the quiz application via their individual web browsers.
+The web browsers interact with the API endpoints using flask in the middleware.
+   - The flask endpoints call on eihter the quiz game, the leaderboard, or login page, all of which will be writen in python.
+- To access the database, a data access layer handles all calls to the database.

 ### 5. Describe the team approach to the project work: how are you planning to distribute the workload, how are you managing your code, how are you planning to test your system.
 - The team are working in an agile manner i.e. using daily stand ups and retros